-Germantown, a popular neighborhood located just one and a half miles from Downtown Nashville, has an amazing amount of restaurants, bars, and other exciting stores to check out.
+Nashville’s Germantown, a popular neighborhood located just one and a half miles from Downtown, has an amazing number of restaurants, bars, and other exciting stores to experience.
 Its historic streets are interspersed with new industrial additions and other amazing landmarks.
-If you’ve never made your way to Germantown, plan time for a visit.
+If you’ve never made your way to Nashville’s Germantown, plan time to explore this awesome neighborhood.
 You’ll most-likely find a number of businesses tucked away in its streets that you didn’t even know existed.
-In addition to all its local restaurants and businesses, it also hosts one of the nation’s largest Oktoberfests.
+In addition to all its local restaurants and businesses, it also hosts one of the nation’s largest Oktoberfest celebrations.
 Below are just a few of Germantown’s amazing highlights.

 The menu at Butchertown Hall has many different influences which make up the food on its amazing menu.
 You’ll find many Tex-Mex inspired dishes as well as a variety of smoked meats and charred vegetables.
 Their dessert menu includes an ice cream sandwich sundae with strawberry goat cheese ice cream, buttermilk chocolate cake, and more.
 As for drinks, they have beers on tap and craft cocktails, wines, and spirits — including Nashville’s biggest agave collection.